-Our house has this lovely, functional coffee table we made that we adore.
-The thick slab of wood has mega character and the steel hairpin legs were welded by a gorgeous southern belle somewhere in Georgia.
-(Shown below in front of the couch at our place when we lived in Nashville)
+Our house has this lovely, functional coffee table that we can’t get enough of.
+The thick slab of wood (shown in front of the couch above) has mega character and the steel hairpin legs were welded by a gorgeous southern belle somewhere in Georgia.

-Needless to say, it has panache and just the right amount of functional elegance to look good when entertaining, while also standing up to mega abuse from craft projects, life and work.
+Needless to say it has panache and just the right amount of functional elegance to look good when entertaining, while also standing up to mega abuse from crafting and work.

 Doesn’t mean I don’t curse at it from time to time.

 Steel hairpin legs are a heck of a toe stubber.
 I was a tall girl young (my sister, now 6’1” had it even worse) and that meant my body always seemed to be longer than the brain could control.

 This meant a lot of stubbed toes, and when moving at my normal pace (too fast), broken ones.
 I haven’t broken a bone to the level that I needed a doctor, but run into enough misplaced chairs and your toes start to lose their direction (the straight direction at least)

 A fondness for pointy-toed pumps developed in high school, and never really left me.
 I always assumed I would wear sexy shoes forever, never thinking that those same shoes may put my feet out of commission in time.

 Yoga toes to the rescue.

 (For the uninitiated these are special toe separators that help spread and realign your toes, similar to the ones you get during a pedicure)

 This isn’t a commercial for toe separators as much as it is a CTA for never giving up if you think you can’t come back from where you are.